 And if it's time for a transmission service, you really should have it done at Clayton's Auto Service before your trip.
 Transmission fluid breaks down and gets dirty over time.
 Whether you have an automatic or manual transmission, you need to have it serviced on schedule to make sure it runs efficiently.

-Automatic transmissions contain a maze of passages that the fluid has to pass through to keep it shifting smoothly.
+Automatic transmissions contain a maze of passages that the fluid has to pass through to keep them shifting smoothly.
 If you neglect transmission service, the passages can get clogged up and you start to have problems.
-Neglect your transmission for too long, and it can fail.
+Neglect your transmission for too long and it can fail.
 Believe us – you don't want to pay for a major transmission repair.

 Don't forget the sunscreen.
 And to thank your Clayton's Auto Service service technician, how about bringing him back a nice trout?

 So you have some exciting plans for the weekend.
 You're going to take some of your friends out on the boat for some water skiing.
 Of course, you've gotten the boat all ready.
 And you haven't forgotten about your tow vehicle.
 You've gassed it up and even vacuumed it out.
 However, there is something even more important than the cleanliness of the interior: you want to make sure that your vehicle maintenance is up to date.